vedansh-k/Autonomous_Agricultural_Bot/ROBOT_INSTALLATION.md

-## Manual installation of linorobot2 package on robot computer
+## Manual installation of agricultural_bot package on robot computer

 ### 1. Install micro-ROS and its dependencies